homow/kasuka/README.md

 ---

-> Designed by **homow** with sacred architecture and resistance.
+Developed by homow as a React-based practice project.
-> Kakusa is not just a template—it's a statement.
+Original design by RtlTheme — [Kakusa HTML Template](https://www.rtl-theme.com/kasuka-template-html/) This is not a commercial fork — it's a learning sandbox.